machineghost/docs/Pop!_Accessibility.md

 Orca can also be enabled during installation by using the Super + Alt + S keys.

 ## Universal Access Options
-Gnome provides many accessibility tools within the Universal Access panel.
+GNOME provides many accessibility tools within the Universal Access panel.
 You can access the Universal Access panel by opening Activities and typing 'Universal Access'.
 From within Universal Access panel there is a toggle to ‘Always Show Universal Access Menu’ to help you navigate back to this section easier in the future.

 Once Universal Access is open you will have options for the following sections.
 1. **Seeing**.
 This section contains options for visual accessibility including: